nthomson-pivotal/terraform-workshop/exercises/3-Provisioners.md

-# Terraform Exercise 2 - First Resource
+# Terraform Exercise 3 - Provisioners

 In this exercise we will try some Terraform provisioners